An official website of the State of Oregon

 In many cases, an untried detainer may be resolved while the offender is still incarcerated within the DOC, and in some of those cases, a prison sentence from the trial may be ran concurrent with the offender's current incarceration.
 If so, the offender may be released from DOC upon their projected release date to Community Corrections—because the detainer was resolved prior to their projected release date.

-A: If you are being harassed, threatened and/or receiving unwanted communication of any kind from an inmate in an Oregon DOC facility, please contact the superintendent’s office at the facility where the inmate is located, and request that all contact from the inmate cease.
+A: If you are being harassed, threatened and/or receiving unwanted communication of any kind from an adult in custody in an Oregon DOC facility, please contact the superintendent’s office at the facility where the individual is located, and request that all contact from the AIC cease.
 DOC staff will assist you in halting contact.